B37Z0/MIE237-project/README.md

 ## Overview

-This project is a **Task-Switching Experiment** built with Pygame.
+**Task-Switching Experiment** built with Pygame.
 Participants alternate between two counting tasks under varying complexity and switching intervals, following a 3×3 factorial design.

 ## Tasks

-- **Task 1** — Count how many times the specified target digits appear in a 10-digit string.
+- **Task 1** — Count total occurences of a specified set of digits in a 10-digit string.
-- **Task 2** — Count how many digits are **not** in the target set (i.e., 10 minus the target count).
+- **Task 2** — Count total occurences of digits **not** in the specified set.

 ## Experiment Design